-- Issuer: the name of the entity that issues the certificate (the CA, in our case). - Subject: the name of the entity to which the certificate is granted (when applied to the Nexthink product, this is usually the DNS name of a server component). - Public key: the public key of the subject entity. - Digital signature: the binary result of signing the certificate with the private key of the issuer.
+- Issuer: the name of the entity that issues the certificate (the CA, in our case). - Subject: the name of the entity to which the certificate is granted (when applied to the Nexthink product, this is usually the DNS name of a server component). - It is possible to issue a certificate for multiple subjects (DNS names) at the same time. - Public key: the public key of the subject entity. - Digital signature: the binary result of signing the certificate with the private key of the issuer.

 To protect a server component in Nexthink, request a CA to generate a certificate that uses the DNS name of the server component as subject and binds it to the public key of the server with a digital signature.
 This is the certificate that you will use to replace the default server certificates in Nexthink.
+To that end, generate a Certificate Signing Request (CSR) with your server component information and send it to a CA. You need this step even if you are your own CA. Usually, CAs provide you with tools to generate CSRs for them.
+Alternatively, use OpenSSL to generate your CSRs.
+Remember to specify the subjects (DNS names) for the certificate in the field Subject Alternative Name (SAN) of your CSR, instead of the now deprecated Common Name (CN) field.
+To generate your own CSR with OpenSSL, follow the instructions in the CAcert site, for example.